4 Tips to Organise Your Debt in 2020

 This might seem simple but too many people simply forget to, or don’t consider doing, this easy and often revealing task.
 It requires you to step back and look at where you are spending and to identify any areas where you may be able to cut back.

-Write down all the expenses that you have – this should include everything from bad credit car loans to essential monthly outgoings such as utility bills and food costs.
-Many people find it surprising when they write everything down – and realise that they’re actually spending far more than they thought they were.
+Write down all the expenses that you have – this should include everything.
+From essential monthly outgoings such as utility bills and food costs.
+Many people find it surprising when they write everything down.
+They realise that they’re actually spending far more than they thought they were.
 You can also identify the areas where they are happening and consider why costs are higher here and how you can cut down.

 Consider a consolidation loan